 How would you survive in ministry if you served in a shrinking church?
 What specific encouragements would you offer to someone in that situation?

 Below are the responses from our participants.
-You can Print Friendly this page and carefully read through their insights.
+You can Print this page and carefully read through their insights.
 This conversation is not complete without your insight.
 Please share your experiences in our comment section below.

 Response from Amy Dolan